Klipper3d/klipper/docs/G-Codes.md

 #### SET_FAN_SPEED
 `SET_FAN_SPEED FAN=config_name SPEED=<speed>` This command sets the
 speed of a fan. "speed" must be between 0.0 and 1.0.

+Can also be used with non-active [fan] entries.

 ### [filament_switch_sensor]